Table of Contents

-Op amps and comparators are always comparing the voltages at the inverting input and the non inverting input.
-The voltages at the input affect the output.
+Op amp, and comparator integrator circuits (ICs), are always comparing the voltages at the inverting input and the non inverting input.

-- Non inverting input with a lower voltage than the inverting input = a low output
+- Non inverting input with a lower voltage than the inverting input = a low output. +in < -in = Lout

 - Inputs just look at voltage.
 They don’t let current (other than a small amount of leakage) through them.